 That vicar was Patrick Bronte, among his children were the Bronte sisters: Charlotte Bronte, Anne Bronte and Emily Bronte.

 These three women were to write some of the most famous novels of the 19th century, transforming the literary world and Haworth village among with them.

-The village is now a magnet for literary fans who flock to see where famous novels including Wuthering Heights, Jane Eyre and The Tenant of Wildfell Hall were penned.
+Literary fans now flock to see where famous novels including Wuthering Heights, Jane Eyre and The Tenant of Wildfell Hall were penned.